ronaldoussoren/pyobjc/docs/api/module-objc.rst

    in Objective-C. Informal protocols are a documentation construct in Objective-C and as such are not present in the Objective-C runtime (as opposed to formal protocols).

-   Informal protocols are used by the bridge to automaticly update method signatures when a class appears to implement an informal protocol.
+   Informal protocols are used by the bridge to automatically update method signatures when a class appears to implement an informal protocol.
 This makes it possible the define a large subset of Cocoa functionality without manually setting method signatures.